 Vivien

-Little Vivi is one of our newly adopted animals in Henndorf.
+Little Vivi is one of our newly admitted animals in Henndorf.
 Alpacas are bred not far from Gut Aiderbichl Henndorf.
-Vivi is just under one year old and has snow-white fur, is very delicately built and has the typical round alpaca snout, a smaller head than the llamas and white, curly fur that grows down over her forehead.
-Somehow she seems to be smiling from morning to night.
+Vivi is just under a year old and has snow-white fur, is very delicately built and has the typical round alpaca snout, a smaller head than the llamas and white, curly fur that grows down over her forehead.
+Somehow she seems to smile from morning to night.

 Vivi has a handicap – she is blind in her right eye

-Vivi stands in the stable and comes when you call her.
-She is still a bit timid, but she is getting there.
-In the meantime, she flirts with the goats to the right of her stall and with our branded bull Stefan to the left.
+Vivi stands in the stable and comes when called.
+She’s still a little timid, but she’s getting there.
+In the meantime, she flirts with the goats to the right of her stable and with our brandy bull Stefan to the left.

-The staff at Gut Aiderbichl have had enough experience with blind animals for many years and are confident that Vivi has no problem with her blind right eye.
-Slowly, the question arises whether Vivi will live together with the llamas or whether she, as a brave alpaca, would prefer to live with other animals in the stable.
-Here the rule is: wait and see.
+The Gut Aiderbichl staff have had plenty of experience with blind animals over the years and are confident that Vivi has no problem with her blind right eye.
+The question is slowly arising as to whether Vivi will live together with the llamas or whether, as a brave alpaca, she would prefer to live with other animals in the barn.
+The key here is to wait and see.

-Alpacas - like lamas - belong to the camel family.
+Alpacas – like llamas – belong to the camel family

-Alpacas are the domesticated form of vicunas and were originally bred primarily for their exclusive wool.
+Alpacas are the domesticated form of vicuña and were originally bred primarily for their exclusive wool.
 They feed almost exclusively on grasses.
-The females are pregnant for almost a whole year, giving birth after 345 days.
-The "cria" (Spanish for baby) is suckled for up to eight months.
+Females are pregnant for almost a whole year, giving birth after 345 days.
+The “cria” (Spanish for baby) is suckled for up to eight months.

 Did you know that there are two types of alpaca?
-The difference lies in finely curled hair, typical of the Huacaya alpaca, and the curly, straight strands that belong to the Suri alpaca.
+The difference lies in the finely curled hair that is typical of the Huacaya alpaca and the curly, straight strands that belong to the Suri alpaca.

-In general, alpacas are intelligent, curious and lovable animals, which little Vivi proves to us every day.
-How happy she was to discover our dromedaries - Adi, Mahli and Bibi - in Henndorf.
-Like our dromedaries, Vivi also has cloven hooves, but no humps.
+In general, alpacas are intelligent, curious and lovable animals, as little Vivi proves to us every day.
+She was delighted to discover our dromedaries – Adi, Mahli and Bibi – in Henndorf.
+Like our dromedaries, Vivi also has cloven hooves, but no hump.

-Alpacas and lamas are used for animal-assisted therapy
+Alpacas and llamas are used for animal-assisted therapy

 More stories